 BASE NOTES are usually woody, earthy or resinous and have a deeper, longer lasting aroma.

-Essential oils are susceptible to heat, light and oxygen so need to be stored in a cool, dark place, preferable in dark glass and always tightly sealed.
-If left out in the open air they will over time evaporate.
+Essential oils are susceptible to heat, light and oxygen so they need to be stored in a cool, dark place, preferable in dark glass and always tightly sealed.
+If left out in the open air they will evaporate over time.
 They should never be stored in plastic containers as they are so strong that they will penetrate the plastic container.
-This will eventually leading to degradation of the plastic and possible contamination.
+Which will eventually lead to degradation of the plastic and possible contamination.
 We use glass containers where possible for our aromatherapy products to ensure that this isn’t a problem.